relayfy/angular-builders/README.md

 **Limits**

-Currently only the `xliff` format is supported.
+Currently only the `xlf` format is supported.
 Others will follow.